CodeBrauer/commitstrip-downloader/README.md

 ## Requirements

-- Linux/OSX host
+- Linux/OSX host (windows untested)
-- php5
+- php5.4 or newer
-- php5 curl
+- curl extension
 - Environment language should be utf8 to handle French characters